PictureElement/nextjs-strapi-portfolio-starter/README.md

 ✅ Home page:

-- A landing page featuring a hero, about, skills, experience or services, projects, testimonials, FAQ, and more.
+- Features a hero, about, skills, experience or services, featured projects, testimonials, latest posts, FAQ, and a prominent call-to-action.
 - A dynamic zone allows users to tailor the homepage based on their needs:
-  - Experience section: For individuals showcasing their career journey.
+  - Experience section: For developers showcasing their career journey.
-  - Services section: For organizations or freelancers highlighting their offerings.
+  - Services section: For freelance developers or agencies highlighting their offerings.

 ✅ Projects page: